mumpitzstuff/goodTimes/README.md

 This is a little PowerShell script that helps you track your working hours by analyzing your machine's uptime.
 It reads the required information from the system log and outputs it as a table.
+The script does not store any data on your computer.
+It only uses the data that Windows automatically provides.

 ## Usage

+Use the batch files to get a first impression!

 * Read and follow the instructions on [PowerShell’s execution policy][1]